 coverage to offer and how much to charge.

-business strong.
-They might offer discounts, bundle coverage, or change rates
+strong.
+They might offer discounts, bundle coverage, or change rates based on

-insurance.
-Insurers use these tools to better understand risks, improve how
+Insurers use these tools to better understand risks, improve how they price

 always be adjusting their pricing and how they manage risks.